DiamondLightSource/cothread/docs/cothread.rst

         This use of `catch_interrupt` to set a signal handler is an incompatible change from cothread 2.0 and earlier.

+..  function:: Callback(action, *args)

+    This function can be called from any Python thread to arrange for ``action(*args)`` to be called in the cothread's own thread.

+    Note that all callbacks are called in sequence and so any individual ``action()`` should return as soon as possible to avoid blocking subsequent callbacks -- if more work needs to be done, call ``Spawn()``.

 ..  function:: iqt(poll_interval=0.05, run_exec=True, argv=None)